laperkins2/first-crud-app/README.md

 ## How to Run

-1. Clone the repository: git clone [https://github.com/laperkins2/first-crud-app.git]
+1. Clone the repository: git clone [repository URL](https://github.com/laperkins2/first-crud-app.git)

 2. Navigate to the project directory: `cd [project-directory]`